-Title Abbreviation Calendar/Handbook

-olomas Graduate Diploma GradDip Applied Science Architecture

-Engineering

-Sciences‡

-DipFDA Sciences

-DipEd Professional Studies

-DipIM-ArchivAdmin

-DipIM-Lib
+Title Abbreviation Calendar/Handbook Graduate Diplomas Master of Surgery MS Medicine Master of Surveying Master of Surveying without supervision MSurv Engineering Master of Surveying Science MSurvSc Engineering Master of Town Planning MTP Architecture Graduate Diploma GradDip Applied Science Architecture Engineering Sciences‡ DipFDA Sciences DipEd DipIM-ArchivAdmin DipIM-Lib Professional Studies Faculty of Science.

-^{}Faculty of Science. †Professorial Board. ‡Faculty of Biological Sciences.
+Faculty of Science. †Professorial Board ‡Faculty of Biological Sciences.

-Doctor of Philosophy

-1. The degree of Doctor of Philosophy may be granted by the Council on the recommendation of the Professorial Board to a candidate who has made an original and significant contribution to knowledge and who has satisfied the following requirements:
+Doctor of Philosophy 1.
+The degree of Doctor of Philosophy may be granted by the Council on the recommendation of the Professorial Board to a candidate who has made an original and significant contribution to knowledge and who has satisfied the following requirements:

-- 2. A candidate for registration for the degree of Doctor of Philosophy shall: - (1) hold an honours degree from the University of New South Wales; or - (2) hold an honours degree of equivalent standing from another approved university; or - (3) if the candidate holds a degree without honours from the University of New South Wales or other approved university, have achieved by subsequent work and study a standard recognized by the Higher Degree Committee of the appropriate Faculty or Board of Studies (hereinafter referred to as the Committee) as equivalent to honours; or - (4) in exceptional cases, submit such other evidence of general and professional qualifications as may be approved by the Professorial Board on the recommendation of the Committee. - 3.
-When the Committee is not satisfied with the qualifications submitted by a candidate, the Committee may require the candidate, before being permitted to register, to undergo such examination or carry out such work as the Committee may prescribe.
+Qualifications 2.
+A candidate for registration for the degree of Doctor of Philosophy shall:

+(1) hold an honours degree from the University of New South Wales; or

+(2) hold an honours degree of equivalent standing from another approved university; or

+(3) if the candidate holds a degree without honours from the University of New South Wales or other approved university, have achieved by subsequent work and study a standard recognized by the Higher Degree Committee of the appropriate Faculty or Board of Studies (hereinafter referred to as the Committee) as equivalent to honours; or

+(4) in exceptional cases, submit such other evidence of general and professional qualifications as may be approved by the Professorial Board on the recommendation of the Committee.

+3. When the Committee is not satisfied with the qualifications submitted by a candidate, the Committee may require the candidate, before being permitted to register, to undergo such examination or carry out such work as the Committee may prescribe.

-- 4. A candidate for registration for a course of study leading to the degree of Doctor of Philosophy shall apply to the Registrar on the prescribed form at least one calendar month before the commencement of the session in which registration is to begin. - 5.
-Subsequent to registration the candidate shall pursue a program of advanced study and research for at least six academic sessions, save that: - (1) a candidate fully engaged in advanced study and research for the degree, who before registration was engaged upon research to the satisfaction of the Committee, may be exempted from not more than two academic sessions;
+Registration 4.
+A candidate for registration for a course of study leading to the degree of Doctor of Philosophy shall apply to the Registrar on the prescribed form at least one calendar month before the commencement of the session in which registration is to begin.

+5. Subsequent to registration the candidate shall pursue a program of advanced study and research for at least six academic sessions, save that:

+(1) a candidate fully engaged in advanced study and research for the degree, who before registration was engaged upon research to the satisfaction of the Committee, may be exempted from not more than two academic sessions;